Yo2b/worker_challenge/README.md

 - A `data::WorkerDataManager` task orchestrator managing existing data chunks, downloading new ones and storing them to a local storage.
 It strictly implements the imposed `DataManager` trait, handles `DataChunk` structs and returns `DataChunkRef` trait implementors.
 - A scalable, generic and widely reusable `task::Pool` to deal with asynchronous tasks in the background:
   - Tasks can just be pushed and forgotten using `task::Pool::forget()` method (tasks must return `()`).
   - Tasks can be pushed while still keeping both a remote handle on a task result on completion and an abortable handle to cancel a task using `task::Pool::execute()` method (tasks can return any `T: Send`).
-If you're just interested in the abortable handle part, the remote handle part can still be released as simply as using `remote_handle.forget()`, letting the task complete in the background.
-Be aware that if you just drop the remote handle, it will automatically cancel the task.
-To retrieve a task result on completion, just await on the remote handle with `let res: Result<T, Aborted> = remote_handle.await;`.
-To cancel a task, just call `abort_handle.abort()` on the abortable handle.
-The remote handle part will then return an `Err(Aborted)` on its side.
 - An asynchronous HTTP-based `download::Manager` to deal with downloading data chunk files.
 It can handle concurrent downloads:
   - either on the same pool task using `download::Manager::batch_download()` method,
   - or on a dedicated pool using `download::Manager::pool_download()` method.